+Figure 3 Casualties in relation to Formula 1

+For the purpose of guidance to fishermen, it is more appropriate to refer to seastate or significant wave height.
+It has been assumed that waves of twice the significant height are likely to be encountered.
+The probability of this is once every few hours, depending on the wave period and the nature of the spectrum.
+The maximum recommended significant wave height, or critical significant wave height, Hscrit, therefore is given by the formula:

+$$Hs{crit} = \frac{Range\sqrt{RMmax}}{20B}$$

+(2)

+5. THE STABILITY NOTICE

-In Phase I of the projects, a number of options were considered for the format of the information.
-A method developed in Canada by Womack (2002) is perhaps the best known.
+A number of options were considered for the format of the information.
+A method developed in Canada by Womack (Ref.2) is perhaps the best known.
 It comprises a relatively complex matrix of loading data, and a much simpler format was recommended to the MCA.
 A single page was proposed, that could be posted prominently in the wheelhouse, and would convey the message that the safety of the vessel is variable, may be inadequate, and is under the control of the fisherman.

 This Stability Notice would be based on those used for some years in Norway and Iceland.
 They use a green/amber/red colour code indicating good safety, poor safety, and danger of capsize for different load cases, but do not consider lifting, and their safety zones are not prescribed or published.
 The emphasis is on simple guidance, rather than accurate prediction.

-The most advanced information for fishermen is in Iceland, where they combine the notices with on-board stability monitoring and excellent web-based forecasts of weather and waves.
-See http://vs.en.sigling.demo.innn.is/ (Dahle, 1997)
+6. DEFINITION OF SAFETY ZONES

+In order to comply with the IMO minimum criteria, a GZ curve will have a GZmax of at least 0.2 metres, and is likely to have a range of at least 45 degrees.
+The level of safety provided by the IMO criteria was estimated in terms of $Hs{crit}$ , using these notional minima, together with actual values of beam and displacement, for the database vessels.
+See Figure 4.
+The formula that defines the fit was used to develop the boundaries of the safety zones.

+$$Hs{IMO} = \sqrt{1 + 0.4LOA - 1}$$

+(3)